IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/remote-data-operations.md

 ### Remote paging with default template

 If you want to use the default paging template, you need to set the Paginator's `TotalRecords` property, only then the grid will be able to calculate the total page number based on total remote records.
 When performing a remote pagination the Paginator will pass to the Grid only the data for the current page, so the grid will not try to paginate the provided data source.
-That's why we should set Grid's `PagingMode` property to `GridPagingMode.remote`.
+That's why we should set Grid's `PagingMode` property to `GridPagingMode.Remote`.
 Also it is necessary to either subscribe to `PagingDone` or `PerPageChange` events in order to fetch the data from your remote service, it depends on the use case which event will be used.

 ```html
 <igx-grid #grid1 [data]="data | async" [isLoading]="isLoading" [pagingMode]="mode">